pragnesh-ai/gitaction/README.md

         },
         ...
     ]
-    '''
+    ```

 ## Error Handling

-- If there's an error fetching comments or analyzing sentiment, the API returns a JSON response with an error message and a status code of '500'.
+- If there`s an error fetching comments or analyzing sentiment, the API returns a JSON response with an error message and a status code of `500`.

 ## Logging

-- The application logs errors and exceptions to the console using the Python 'logging' module.
+- The application logs errors and exceptions to the console using the Python `logging` module.

 ## Contributing

 1. Fork the repository
-2. Create a new branch ('git checkout -b feature/new-feature')
+2. Create a new branch (`git checkout -b feature/new-feature`)
-3. Make changes and commit ('git commit -am 'Add new feature'')
+3. Make changes and commit (`git commit -am `Add new feature``)
-4. Push to the branch ('git push origin feature/new-feature')
+4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a pull request

 ## License